U.S. man pleads guilty to sending ricin to Obama, two others

 An initial indictment in June said Dutschke tried to frame Paul Kevin Curtis, an Elvis impersonator, by lifting phrases from Curtis's Facebook account to make it look as though he was responsible for the letters.

+The charges against Dutschke carried a maximum penalty of life in prison.

-(Additional reporting by David Adams and Eric M. Johnson; Editing by Colleen Jenkins, Sophie Hares, Leslie Adler and Ken Wills)
+(Additional reporting by David Adams and Eric M. Johnson; editing by Colleen Jenkins, Sophie Hares and Leslie Adler)